top of page

 Holiday Gift Baskets

-The Chestnut Hill Garden Club has responded to families in need by providing gifts requested by families in the area.
-Members purchased gifts from thei family's wish list, wrapped them and delivered them to their home while the children were away.
+The Chestnut Hill Garden Club has responded to families in need by providing gifts requested by families in the Philadelphia area.
+Members purchased gifts from the family's wish list, wrapped them and delivered them to their home while the children were away.
 We enjoyed bringing some joy to others!